 We know that cleansing the skin is the most important building block to achieve healthy youthful glowing skin.
 Wait, you don’t know that?
-Well read all about it here in Essentials of Skincare: 101.
+Well, read all about it here in Essentials of Skincare: Skincare Foundations.

-Then we upped our game by adding a serum in Essentials of Skincare: 102.
+Then we upped our game by adding a serum in Essentials of Skincare: Using a Serum.
 We also learned some tricks on how to apply products when short on time or have little interest in spending extraneous time in the bathroom.

 But maybe you still feel like your skin texture is rough or uneven or you just don’t have the smooth youthful glow you are looking for?
 What do you do about that?